-All current NMAs are asked to read and agree to the NMH Agreement.
+All current NMAs are asked to read and agree to the NMH Guidelines.
 This document will help you understand your responsibilities both to the students you are supporting and to the Disability Resource Centre (DRC).

 The DRC provides NMHs with a number of events and training opportunities throughout the academic year.
 Please see our NMH Training and Events page for further information.